shrinerb/shrine/README.md

 If you want to free your app from receiving file uploads, you can also upload files directly to the cloud (AWS S3, Google Cloud etc).
-In this flow the client is required to first fetch upload parameters from the server, and then use these parameters to make the upload.
+In this flow the client is required to first fetch upload parameters from the server, and then use these parameters for the upload request.

-You can use the [`presign_endpoint`][presign_endpoint plugin] Shrine plugin to create a Rack app that generates these upload parameters (provided that the underlying storage implements `#presign`), and mount it inside your application (for web frameworks other than Rails see [Mounting Endpoints] wiki):
+You can use the [`presign_endpoint`][presign_endpoint plugin] Shrine plugin to create a Rack app that generates these upload parameters (provided that the underlying storage implements `#presign`), and mount it inside your application (see [Mounting Endpoints] wiki for other web frameworks):

 ```rb
 Shrine.plugin :presign_endpoint